Tonyzsp/MusicGen/implementation.md

 `youtube_url` match the intended songs before using the clips for CLAP embedding or human evaluation.

-Git hygiene:

-- Commit the code and template:
-  - `scripts/user_history_download.py`
-  - `src/eval/eval_phase_2/manifest_template.csv`
-- Do not commit participant inputs, downloaded audio, generated clips, or `download_manifest.csv`.
-These are ignored by `.gitignore`.
+Do not commit participant inputs, downloaded audio, WAV clips, `download_manifest.csv`, or the entire `result/` directory under each participant.
+These paths are ignored by `.gitignore`.

 ---